ChauSarah/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Code Book

-This code book describes the variables, the data, and any transformations or work that was performed to clean up the data for this project
+This code book describes the variables, the data, and any transformations or work that was performed to clean up the data for this project.

 ### Source